-For an architectural firm the way you communicate through your own website has great value.
-Even if not wanted, the visitors will perceive something more about us watching our website.
+For an architectural firm, the way you communicate through your own website has great value.
+Even if not wanted, the visitors will perceive something more about us watching any architects websites.
 It will make its own idea (still superficial of course), from the visual design to the contents.

-With this awareness, we can say that the appearance of a website should offer the visitor something that is as close as possible to our ideals, values, philosophies.
+With this awareness, we can say that the appearance of a website should offer the visitor something that is as close as possible to our ideals, values and philosophies.
 To experience the best WordPress themes for architects or designers click here.

 We will not speak about the “corporate” websites of multinational firms such as Gensler, Aecom, Jacobs etc, because they all look a bit ‘ “corporate” … That is precisely clarity, simplicity and efficiency first.
 Excellent quality certainly, but now – more than anything – we are looking for the differences, the uniqueness.

-Below we are going to investigate several sites divided into categories identified by ourselves.
+Below, we will investigate several sites divided into categories identified by ourselves.
 Ie without any scientific basis.
 We hope this will be useful or at least entertaining.

 The most original Architects websites